jimmoffitt/pt-dm/ReadMe.md

 **Data manager for Gnip Historical PowerTrack.
 Written in Ruby for Windows 7, MacOS and Linux.**

 This application automates the downloading of Historical PowerTrack data files.
-Once those files are downloaded, this tool can convert JSON to CSV and consolidate 10-minute files to hourly or daily data files.
+Once those files are downloaded, this tool can convert tweets from JSON to CSV and consolidate 10-minute files into hourly or daily data files.

 So, there are three main processes managed here, with corresponding classes encapsulating this functionality: